 The digital age has positively impacted other industries like e-commerce, but it also negatively impacted other industries like telecommunications and brick-and-mortar businesses.
 Broadcasting is on the top list.

 It’s hard to cope with change.
 You’ll never know which approach would work or not.
 The only way to find out is by researching and sometimes by just doing it.
 The traditional ways of broadcasting will no longer work in a time such as this.
 The modern age has a different lifestyle which requires an enormous amount of time.
-So if you’ll still apply those things of the past, you will be left behind in Amsterdam city pass.
+So if you’ll still apply those things of the past, you will be left behind in Amsterdam city tour places.
 The unconventional approach is much better.
 It means you have to change as your subscribers change.
 This way, you are always on the top of the game.

 The modern age is the perfect time for collaboration.
 The digital age has also some positive impact on broadcasting.
 It paved the way for broadcasting companies to be united instead of fighting against each other.
 It doesn’t mean that you’ll help your competitor to find out what to do in Amsterdam.
 It means that you and your competitor will share the market or audience.
 It’s a win-win situation for both parties.
 Your audience will also benefit from this collaboration.